 I worn-out her album All I Have when I was younger, and memorized every song.
 Ameriie’s music is so pure and fresh to me and I miss her music playing on the radio.
 However, you can catch her on her YouTube channel.
 Not only is she one of my favorite R&B artists, but I can go to her for book reviews and beauty tips.

 This was a hard decision because at least four other songs of Mrs. Knowles-Carter are currently on rotation.
 Because this video is so cute and fun, it had to make its way on my list.
 She’s royalty; she just had twins, launched an initiative to provide clean water in Burundi through her BeyGOOD foundation, and is enjoying her life the way she wants.
 Her music never disappoints.

 12. Total, Foxy Brown, Lil Kim, Da Brat – No One Else (Bad Boy Remix)

 I miss those times when 10+ female MCs were all on one track, and each of their rhymes was hot.
 The beat, Notorious B.I.G. appearing in the video, the black and white image, and the Set It Off-ish story-line captures everything I love about the Bad Boy style of music videos.

 Her voice is so beautiful, definitely one of my favorite soul singers.
 This song literally describes my life, so much that I could cry.
 Her melanin is glowing, radiant…more people need to listen to her, I can’t stress that enough.

 14. Mary J. Blige – Thick Of It

-Love Her.
 The definition of strength and independence.
-I do hope she is blessed with someone who will love her unconditionally and treat her like the Queen she is.
-I could listen to this all day long.
+Period.
+She deserves the world.
+I could listen to this song all day long.

 15. Whitney Houston – I Wanna Dance With Somebody